 Do you do framing?

-We do not do custom framing, however, we do carry a selection of frames to purchase.
-We can sometimes frame your prints for you for an additional charge.
+We do not do custom framing.
+However, we do carry a selection of frames to purchase and can frame your prints for you for an additional charge.

 Do you process medium format/120/220 film?